frederic-perez/AmE-dictionary/data/dictionary.md

 __get off__ _I always get off the bus a stop early on the way to work._
 __get on someone’s nerves__ _idiom_ To annoy someone a lot.
 __get on your nerves__ _idiom_ To annoy someone a lot.
 __get one’s act together__ _idiom_ :two: (get one’s shit together, get it all together) Start to behave more appropriately or effectively; get organized.
-For example, _Once Joe gets his act together he'll get a raise_, or _You’d better get it all together before the boss comes back._ The variant using _shit_ is considered vulgar.
+For example, _Once Joe gets his act together he’ll get a raise_, or _You’d better get it all together before the boss comes back._ The variant using _shit_ is considered vulgar.
 Galvanize oneself into organizing one’s affairs effectively.
 __get out of Dodge__ _idiom_ To leave, especially to leave a difficult or dangerous environment with all possible haste.
 __get out of here__
 __get out of town__ _idiom_
 __Get outta here!__ _idiom_
-__get over someone’s head__ _They're getting over their heads._
+__get over someone’s head__ _They’re getting over their heads._
 __get over__
 __get set__ _v_
 __get stops__ :two::hammer:
 __get the axe__ _idiom_ To lose your job.
 __get the better of (someone or something)__ _idiom_ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity got the better of me._
 __get the drift of something__ _idiom_ To understand the general idea of something. _I knew enough German to get the drift of this article.
-I don’t get the drift of what you're trying to tell me._
+I don’t get the drift of what you’re trying to tell me._
 __get the gist__ _idiom_ To understand the central, essential, or general matter of something, such as an argument, speech, concept, process, etc., without being proficient in the more specific details.
 __get the knack of__ _idiom_ :two: To learn how to do something competently or well after a certain period of practice or development.
 __get the middle finger__